-There are few names more respected in the Loire than that of Couly-Dutheil known for the quality of its wines served at the most prestigious tables in France.
-Established in 1921 by Baptiste Dutheil it was not until 1928, when a distant relative, Rene Couly, came to Chinon and married the daughter of Baptiste and Marie, Madeleine, that the winery flourished.
-Rene subsequently became the driving force in Couly-Dutheil, increasing the vineyard holdings and raising the quality of the wines.
-The estate’s reputation was truly forged, however, by their children Pierre and Jacques, and their sons Bertrand and Arnaud.
-Pierre and Bertrand have now founded their own domaine while Couly remains in the capable hands of the father-and-son team, Jacques and Arnaud, who produce Cabernet Franc and Chenin Blanc from extraordinary Chinon vineyard sites.
+There are few names more respected in the Loire than that of Couly-Dutheil, known for the quality of its wines served at the most prestigious tables in France for almost 100 years.
+Established in 1921 by Baptiste Dutheil it was not until 1928 when the winery flourished.
+That year, a distant relative, Rene Couly, came to Chinon and married the daughter of Baptiste and Marie, Madeleine.
+Rene subsequently became the driving force in Couly-Dutheil, increasing the vineyard holdings and dramatically raising the quality of the wines.
+The estate’s reputation was firmly established by next two generations; first, Pierre and Jacques, then their sons Bertrand and Arnaud.
+(Pierre and Bertrand have since founded their own domaine.)
+Couly-Dutheil remains in the visionary hands of the father-and-son team, Jacques and Arnaud, who produce Cabernet Franc and Chenin Blanc from extraordinary Chinon vineyard sites.

 Winemaker: Arnaud Couly